theadamsabra/last_torch/README.md

 ```

 It trains an LSTM encoder and a globally normalized lattice on four synthetic
 sequences, printing initial and final loss.
-It is an overfitting smoke test,
-not a recognition benchmark.
-Use `--checkpoint runs/toy.pt` to save model and
-optimizer state.
-The equivalent console command is `last-torch-toy`.
+We recommend using this to verify
+this works on your environment.

 ## Spoken-digit experiment